GabrielGouv/Simple-Object-To-Object-Mapper/README.md

 IMapper mapper = new Mapper(new MyConverter());

 // Automatic converter:
-// SOOM will try to automatically convert your source class fields to destination class fields.
+// SOOM will try to automatically convert your source class to destination class.
 DestinationObject dest = mapper.map(sourceObject).to(DestinationObject.class);

 // Using specific converter